Retirement Planning5 min read

 Drug Coverage at 65 — The Province Difference

-Drug coverage is usually the biggest variable in a retiree's healthcare budget.
+For many retirees, drug coverage is one of the biggest variables in a healthcare budget — though how much it matters depends on your own prescriptions and province.
 The shape of the program changes dramatically when you cross a provincial border at 65.

 • Ontario (ODB) — automatic at 65 with a valid health card. $100 annual deductible, then up to $6.11 per prescription.
 Lower-income seniors pay $2 per prescription with no deductible.
 (Ontario Drug Benefit)